styled-icons/styled-icons/README.md

 ## License

 The MIT License - see `LICENSE`.

+The Font Awesome icons are licensed under the [CC BY 4.0 License](https://github.com/FortAwesome/Font-Awesome/blob/master/LICENSE.txt).

 The Material Design icons are licensed under the [Apache License Version 2.0](https://github.com/google/material-design-icons/blob/master/LICENSE).